You can use buttons to:

 You can also select Partial reload.
 For more information, see Partial reload.

 You can choose to navigate to another sheet, a story, or a website when the button is clicked.
 You do not have to specify an action if you want to create a simple navigation button.
 A button can only have one navigation option at a time.

-Navigating to a specific sheet
+Go to a sheet

 Example: Sheet URL